-Our mission is to create the pathways to success for at-risk and troubled youth and families through innovative programs and services in urban New Jersey.
+IFS’s mission is to create pathways to success for at-risk and underserved residents in urban communities through innovative behavioral and mental health and residential and educational programs.

-Independence: A Family of Services, Inc. (IFS) is a community-based, nonprofit agency that has served at-risk youth and families in Essex County for 40 years.
+Independence: A Family of Services, Inc. (IFS) is a community-based, nonprofit agency that has served at-risk youth and families in Essex County for over 46 years.
 IFS began in 1971 as Independence High School, a nonprofit organization established to provide supportive, alternative education services to high school dropouts in Newark.
-Over the years, the scope of the agency’s activities expanded as we continued to meet pressing needs within the community, with Independence High School remaining a key component of the organization.
-In 1992, our name was changed to Independence: A Family of Services, Inc. to reflect the organization’s growth to the multi-service agency we are today.
+Over the years, the scope of the agency’s activities expanded as we continued to meet pressing needs within the community.
+With Independence High School remaining a key component of the organization, in 1992 our name was changed to Independence: A Family of Services, Inc. to reflect the organization’s growth to the multi-service agency we are today.

 We serve children, teenagers, adults, and their families who reside primarily in Northern New Jersey and who are at substantial risk of dealing with abuse, neglect, or other mental health issues.
-We also help those at risk of failure in school, involvement or placement with the criminal justice system; out-of-home placement; current or future unemployment or underemployment status; and critical judgment errors.
+We also help those at risk of failure in school, involvement or placement with the criminal justice system, out-of-home placement, current or future unemployment, underemployment and critical judgment errors.

-At IFS, we have a long-standing “No Reject, No Eject” philosophy, which means we take on all clients who meet our funders’ criteria and, no matter what challenges arise, we work with them, no matter how difficult, to find effective service interventions to encourage positive behaviors and successful outcomes.
-This commitment to each individual’s growth allows us to connect with our youth and families, offering them a range of experiences and services, so that they want to grow and become stronger.
+At IFS, we have a long-standing “No Reject, No Eject” philosophy.
+This means we take on all clients who meet our funders’ criteria.
+No matter the challenge or the difficulty, we will work with them to find effective service interventions to encourage positive behaviors and successful outcomes.
+This commitment to each individual’s growth allows us to connect with our youth and families, offering them a range of experiences and services, that will encourage successful habits and personal development.

 “I am, therefore we are; we are, therefore I am.”